-Admissions Policy 2022-2023
+Admissions Policy 2023-24

-- 1. Butterwick Pinchbeck Endowed VA primary school provides for the admission of all children in the September following their fourth birthday. - 2.
+- 1. Butterwick Pinchbeck Endowed is a Voluntary Aided primary school provides for the admission of all children in the September following their fourth birthday.
+The admission authority for the school is the Governing Body. - 2.
 Where we have offered a child a place at our school: - a. that child is entitled to a full-time place in the September following their fourth birthday; - b. the child's parents can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which it was made, whichever is the sconer; - c. that child may attend part-time, if the parents wish, until later in the school year but not beyond the point at which they reach compulsory school age. - 3.
 Parents interested in deferring admission or arranging part-time attendance must contact the school to discuss this. - 4.
-The planned admission number (PAN) is 45. - 5.
+The Published Admission for the year commencing in September 2023 is 45. - 5.
 Arrangements for applications for places in Reception at Butterwick Pinchbeck's Endowed VA primary school will be made in accordance with Lincolnshire County Council's co-ordinated admission arrangements; parents resident in Lincolnshire can apply online at www.lincolnshire.gov.uk/schooladmissions, they can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
 Parents resident in other areas must apply through their home local authority.
 The school will use the Lincolnshire County Council's timetable published online for these applications and the relevant Local Authority will make the offers of places on their behalf as required by the School Admissions Code. - 6.
 In accordance with legislation the allocation of places for children with the following will take place first; Education, Health and Care Plan (Children and Families Act 2014) where the school is named.
-Remaining places will be allocated in accordance with this policy.
+The School will then allocate places in accordance with this policy.
+Remaining places will be allocated in accordance with this policy. - 7.
 The oversubscription criteria are listed in the order we apply them.
-If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie-breaker is used. - 7.
+If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie-breaker is used.
 In the event of the number of children wishing to come to the school exceeding the number of places the following oversubscription criteria will apply in the following stated order: - a.
-Children in Public Care and previously looked after children including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Looked after children and previously looked after children including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 (Appendix Para 8). - b.
 Children who have a sibling (Appendix Para 9) attending school. - c.
-Children from Butterwick, Freiston, Benington and parts of Fishtoft, namely Hilldyke, Long Hedges, Willoughby Hills and Wythes Lane. - d.
+Children from Butterwick, Freiston, Benington and parts of Fishtoft, namely Hilldyke, Long Hedges, Willoughby Hills and Wythes Lane.

+- d.
 Children from Leverton. - e.
 Children with at least one parent who is a confirmed member of the Church of England.
-(Appendix Para 11).

-- f.
-Distance (Appendix Para 5) from the child's home address (Appendix Para 6).
+(Appendix Para 12). - f.
+Distance (Appendix Para 6) from the child's home address (Appendix Para 7).
 Those living nearest being the highest priority. - 8.
-If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place then a lottery will be drawn by an independent person, not employed by the school or working in the Local Authority Children's Service Directorate. - 9.
-The Local Authority keeps a Reserve List for the school (Appendix Para 2) for entry into Reception and the school accepts In Year admissions (Appendix Para 3).
-There is an Appeals Procedure (Appendix Para 1).
-Information about the Fair Access Protocol is appended (Para 4).
+If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place, then a lottery will be drawn by an independent person, not employed by the school or working in the Local Authority Children's Service Directorate.